apache/pekko-connectors/docs/src/main/paradox/ftp.md

 # FTP

-The FTP connector provides Akka Stream sources to connect to FTP, FTPs and SFTP servers.
+The FTP connector provides Apache Pekko Stream sources to connect to FTP, FTPs and SFTP servers.
 Currently, two kinds of sources are provided:

 * one for browsing or traversing the server recursively and,
 * another for retrieving files as a stream of bytes.